 He pointed out that more than three quarters of Americans (238 million people), and 2.3 billion people around the world, belong to the Christian faith.

 Dr. Baehr presented highlights of the 2012 Report Friday night at the 20th Annual Faith & Values Awards Gala at the Universal Hilton Hotel in Los Angeles (www.movieguideawards.com).Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!